AP FACT CHECK: Impeachment hearings and that Trump tweet

 Broadly, the theory contends that a hack of the Democratic National Committee in 2016 was a setup designed to cast blame on Russia but actually cooked up by or with the help of Ukrainians.
 But the evidence points conclusively to Russia, not Ukraine.

-Based on a security firm’s findings that Russian agents had broken into the Democrats’ network and stolen emails, special counsel Robert Mueller indicted 12 members of Russia's military intelligence agency and concluded that their operation sought to help Trump's candidacy, not Democrat Hillary Clinton’s, as the conspiracy theorists and Trump have it.
+Based on a security firm’s findings that Russian agents had broken into the Democrats’ network and stolen emails, as well as other evidence, special counsel Robert Mueller indicted 12 members of Russia's military intelligence agency.
+He also concluded that their operation sought to help Trump's candidacy, not Democrat Hillary Clinton’s, as the conspiracy theorists and Trump have it.

 REP. JIM JORDAN, R-Ohio, on why the hold on military aid to Ukraine doesn’t amount to a quid pro quo: “Zelenskiy had to commit to an investigation of the Bidens before the aid got released.
 And the aid got released, and he didn’t commit to an investigation.” — hearing Wednesday.